r2u-io/documentation/docs/javascript/augmented-reality.md

 ### callToAction

-:::tip The CTA button `text` can be customized
+:::tip We recommend the CTA `text` parameter to be short so that it won't overflow into the product name
 :::

 Shows a call to action on the Augmented Reality experience, such as an Add To Cart button.
 The `onClick` function provided will dispatch when the user interacts with the CTA.